One of the mysteries of the English language finally explained.

-A citrus tree of southeast Asia with green fruit and aromatic leaves that are used in Thai and Indonesian cooking.
+A citrus tree of SE Asia with green fruit and aromatic leaves that are used in Thai and Indonesian cooking.

 - ‘Drizzle the plate with the kaffir lime leaf oil.’

 - ‘But the salmon was overcooked, and the dish failed to sing, its aromatic filaments of kaffir lime leaf notwithstanding.’

 - ‘The name kaffir lime derives from Asia rather than South Africa, perhaps from Indian Muslims who encountered the fruit as an import from Thailand and Sri Lanka, where non-Muslims predominated.’

 - ‘Magrood, also known as kaffir lime, is a citrus tree grown in Southeast Asia for its flavorful leaves and the peel of its fruit.’

 - ‘If you've got more room in the garden you can grow your own kaffir lime leaves but be warned, this small citrus tree has vicious spikes so needs a bit of space around it.’

 In this article we explore how to impress employers with a spot-on CV.